CMB-S4/serverless-data-portal-cmb-s4/index.md

 For downloading a large amount of data to a local or a remote machine machine, it is recommended to install [Globus Connect Personal](https://www.globus.org/globus-connect-personal), this also allows to download a complete hierarchy of folders with just 1 click.

+In order to access the data via the Globus Web App, click on any of the links "Click here to view the files in the Globus web app".

 For downloading data to a Supercomputer, checkout the documentation on how to access the Globus endpoint which is most probably already available, then use that as the destination endpoint in the [Globus web interface](https://app.globus.org/).